List of Assassin's Creed characters: Leonardo da Vinci

-Leonardo di ser Piero da Vinci (1452–1519) (voiced by Carlos Ferro) was an Italian Renaissance polymath and ally of the Assassin Brotherhood.
+Leonardo di ser Piero da Vinci (15 April 1452 – 2 May 1519) (voiced by Carlos Ferro) was an Italian Renaissance polymath and ally of the Assassin Brotherhood.
 His lifelong friendship with Ezio begins when Maria has Ezio help Leonardo move some paintings from his new workshop.
 Leonardo comments that his current work lacks purpose, but Maria is confident that he will go on to do great things.
-After Ezio's father and brothers are executed, Ezio brings two objects from his father's study to Leonardo: a broken hidden blade and Codex page written by Altaïr.
-Leonardo repairs the blade and deciphers the codex, fascinated by the technological secrets it alludes to.
+After Ezio's father and brothers are executed, Ezio brings two objects from his father's study to Leonardo: a broken hidden blade and a Codex page written by Altaïr.
+Leonardo repairs the blade and deciphers the Codex, fascinated by the technological secrets it alludes to.
 As Ezio continues his Assassin training, Leonardo makes several upgrades to Ezio's weapons and armor, including a poison blade, gun, and poison dart launcher.
 Some time after Ezio foils the Pazzi conspiracy, Leonardo receives a commission from a Venetian noble, prompting him to set up a new workshop in Venice.
 As Ezio had his own business in the city, he accompanies him.
 Leonardo develops an interest in flight, and invents an experimental flying machine, which Ezio uses on one of his missions.
 After seeing the Apple of Eden, Leonardo marvels at the futuristic visions it shows him.
 He then develops an interest in Pythagoras's findings, and is able to create a map leading to a temple built by his followers.
-Leonardo is blackmailed by Cesare into designing Templar war machines, but secretly continues to support Ezio until he is kidnapped by a third party, the Cult of Hermes, who want him to lead them to the Temple of Pythagoras.
+Leonardo is blackmailed by Cesare Borgia into designing Templar war machines, but secretly continues to support Ezio until he is kidnapped by a third party, the Cult of Hermes, who want him to lead them to the Temple of Pythagoras.
 He is rescued by Ezio and explores the temple, fascinated by the numeric codes found within.
 Although Leonardo does not appear in Assassin's Creed: Revelations, its novelization describes him dying peacefully at his home in Amboise, with his friends, including Ezio, at his side.
-In Assassin's Creed III, the Darvenport Homestead's residential carpenter obtains some of Leonardo's blueprints and, at Connor's request, builds a prototype replica of the original flying machine.
+In Assassin's Creed III, the Davenport Homestead's residential carpenter obtains some of Leonardo's blueprints and, at Connor's request, builds a prototype replica of the original flying machine.